 Scholarly Commons Citation

 Salop, Steven C. and Culley, Daniel P., "Potential Competitive Effects of Vertical Mergers: A How-To Guide for Practitioners" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1392.
+1392.